-Madison County - Adult Redeploy Illinois
+Madison County-Adult Redeploy Illinois

-Goals and ARI background: ARI provides financial incentives to local jurisdictions that design evidence-based services to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
+Goals and background: Adult Redeploy Illinois (ARI) provides financial incentives to local jurisdictions that design evidence-based services to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
 ARI is based on the premise that local jurisdictions can reduce crime and the costs of the criminal justice system by understanding and addressing the reasons why people commit crimes.
 Results expected with ARI include reduced prison overcrowding, lowered cost to taxpayers, and an end to the expensive and vicious cycle of crime and incarceration.

-Start date: July 2011; First enrollment: December 2011
+Start date: July 2011; First enrollment: December 2011 Grant amount: \$250,000 Program model: Alternative/specialty court enhancement

-Grant amount: \$213,718 in SFY14

-Program model: Alternative/specialty court enhancement

-Need for ARI in Madison County: Recent funding cuts to the local probation department, a 75% increase in probation department caseloads, and a demand for residential substance abuse treatment beds exceeding the supply, all highlight needs in Madison County addressed by Adult Redeploy Illinois programming.
-Additionally, the probation department faced a limited capacity to conduct curfew checks and issue warrants for non-compliance of probationers.
+Need for ARI in Madison County: Recent funding cuts to the local probation department, a 75% increase in probation department caseloads, and a demand for residential substance abuse treatment beds exceeding the supply, all highlight needs in Madison County addressed by ARI.
+Additionally, the probation department faced an inability to conduct curfew checks and issue warrants for non-compliance of probationers.
 Treatment Alternatives for Safe Communities (TASC) budget cuts have decreased outreach, pretreatment and engagement services.

-Evidence-based/promising practices in use: LSI-R assessment, Texas Christian University (TCU) assessment, client evaluation of self-treatment (CEST), motivational interviewing, cognitive behavioral therapy, Thinking For a Change, trauma-informed therapy, Seeking Safety, 12 Step Facilitation, recovery coaching, drug court, mental health court, veterans court, community restorative boards
+Evidence-based/promising practices in use: LSI-R assessment, Texas Christian University (TCU) assessment, cognitive behavioral therapy, trauma-informed therapy, recovery coaching, drug court, mental health court, veterans court

-Target population and reduction goals: The Madison County ARI program's target population consists of Class 3 and 4 felony offenders committed to the Illinois Department of Corrections (IDOC) who otherwise would have been eligible for processing through the county's alternative courts.
-Of the 167 eligible offenders committed to IDOC in 2010, planning stakeholders estimated half had multiple prior convictions rendering them ineligible for alternative court/diversion.
-Based on the remaining 81 offenders committed to IDOC eligible for diversion, Madison County's 25% reduction goal is 21 offenders diverted from prison within 12 months.
+Target population and reduction goals: Madison County's ARI program's target population consists of Class 3 and 4 felony offenders committed to IDOC who otherwise would have been eligible for processing through the county's alternative courts.
+Of the 167 eligible offenders committed in 2010, planners estimated half had multiple prior convictions rendering them ineligible for alternative court/diversion.
+Based on the remaining 83 offenders committed to IDOC eligible for diversion, Madison County's 25% reduction goal is 20 offenders diverted from prison within 12 months.

 Overview of jurisdiction: Madison County, located in the northeast part of the St. Louis, Missouri Standard Metropolitan Statistical Area and bordered to the west by the Mississippi River, is a mix of inner-city urban areas, suburban areas, and small farming communities.
-Comprised of 29 municipalities where the largest population is approximately 30,000, Madison County is divided into relatively affluent suburban communities with new housing stock and solid infrastructure; and less affluent communities facing job loss, poverty, deteriorating housing stock, a declining tax base, racial segregation, and increased substance abuse.
+Comprised of 29 municipalities where the largest population is approximately 30,000, Madison County is divided into relatively affluent suburban communities with new housing stock and solid infrastructure, and less affluent communities facing job loss, poverty, deteriorating housing stock, a declining tax base, racial segregation, and increased substance abuse.

-Madison county Characteristics Total Population (2012) 267,881 Adults (ages 18 and over) 78% of population Unemployment rate (2013) 10% Percent of population below poverty line (2012) 13% Percent of population with high school diploma (2012) 90% Percent of population with a bachelor's degree or higher (2012) 23% Adult felony probation caseload (2011) 1,373 Court imposed sentences to felony probation (2011) 1,131 IDOC commitments (excluding technical parole violators, 2012) 433 Average daily jail population (2009) 296 (2008 capacity: 254)
+Characteristics Total Population (2010) 269,282 Adults (ages 18 and over) 77% of population Unemployment rate (2012) 10% Percent of population below poverty line (2010) 13% Percent of population with high school diploma (2010) 89% Percent of population with a bachelor's degree or higher (2010) 23% Adult felony probation caseload (2010) 1,367 Court imposed sentences to felony probation (2010) 973 IDOC commitments (excluding technical parole violators, 2010) 510 Average daily jail population (2009) 254 (2008 capacity: 296)